-2.6 - Inventories
+2.6 Inventories

 Inventories are stated at the lower of cost and net realizable value.
-Cost is based on the weighted average cost by adjusting standard cost to approximate actual manufacturing costs on a quarterly basis; the cost is therefore dependent on the Company's manufacturing performance.
+Cost is based on the weighted average cost of inventory, by adjusting standard cost to approximate actual manufacturing costs; the cost is therefore dependent on the Company's manufacturing performance.
 In the case of underutilization of manufacturing facilities, the costs associated with unused capacity are not included in the valuation of inventories but charged directly to cost of sales.
-Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
+Net realizable value is based upon the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.